cado-security/product-help/docs/cado/investigate/detections.md

 sidebar_position: 9
 ---

-# How to Add Additional Detections to the Cado Platform
+# How to Add Additional Detections to the / Forensic Acquisition and Investigation Platform

-The Cado platform allows you to integrate with various systems and incorporate custom Indicators of Compromise (IOCs).
+The / Forensic Acquisition and Investigation platform allows you to integrate with various systems and incorporate custom Indicators of Compromise (IOCs).
 You can configure these settings by navigating to **Settings > General Settings > Intelligence**.

 ### VirusTotal API Key

 The **VirusTotal API Key** is used to enhance the analysis of already detected files by comparing their file-hash with the VirusTotal database.
-It does not perform file detection on its own but supplements Cado’s existing detections.
+It does not perform file detection on its own but supplements / Forensic Acquisition and Investigation’s existing detections.
 When a file with a detection is processed, Cado will perform a VirusTotal lookup based on the file’s hash.

 Key points to note:
 - If the VirusTotal lookup fails, it will not be retried.
-- Cado caches API lookups to avoid redundant queries.
+- / Forensic Acquisition and Investigation caches API lookups to avoid redundant queries.
 If the same file is encountered again, only the first lookup will occur.
-- Typically, Cado will only perform a small number of VirusTotal lookups for any system being processed.
+- Typically, / Forensic Acquisition and Investigation will only perform a small number of VirusTotal lookups for any system being processed.
 However, systems with many malicious files may hit the VirusTotal API key's subscription limit.

 Possible workarounds if limits are reached:
 - Create specific API keys with limited usage.